 A 3-dimensional reconstruction of CT scan images confirms the presence of tracheomalacia in a 58-year-old woman with a history of polychondritis who p....

-Supportive therapy is provided to most infants.
-Most respond to conservative management, consisting of humidified air, chest physical therapy, slow and careful feedings, and control of infection and secretions with antibiotics.
+Most infants who have mild-to-moderate symptoms should be offered conservative therapy because these patients improve by age 18-24 months.[4, 10] The majority respond to such therapy, consisting of humidified air, chest physical therapy, slow and careful feedings, and control of infection and secretions with antibiotics.

 The use of continuous positive airway pressure (CPAP) has been recommended in patients having respiratory distress and may be successful in patients requiring a short-term intervention as the disorder spontaneously resolves.

 Tracheomalacia generally is benign; most infants outgrow the symptoms by age 18-24 months.
 Surgical therapy is required when conservative measures are not adequate or when reflex apnea is present.
-Surgery includes correction of the underlying cause, such as vascular ring when present, tracheostomy, and aortopexy.[6, 12] Surgery only is recommended for severe symptoms and failure of conservative therapy.[6, 2]
+Surgery includes correction of the underlying cause, such as vascular ring when present, tracheostomy, and aortopexy.[4, 14]

 During surgery, a careful search should be made for tracheoesophageal fistula, which should be treated surgically if present.
 Other causes of tracheal compression, such as mediastinal tumors or vascular rings, also need to be corrected surgically.
 Patients identified as having vascular anomalies compressing distal trachea should have constricting vessels surgically divided and affixed to other structures to eliminate impingement on the trachea.